Márcio Bonfim: Biography and career

 He took a journalism course at Unifev, where he first worked at Radio Unifm and TV Unifev.
 He worked at TV Cultura and TVE Rio de Janeiro, as well as at TV Universitária, TV TEM Itapetininga and TV Integração Ituiutaba, where he presented the MGTV 1st Edition for Uberaba and Ituiutaba from 2001 to 2006.
-Since 2006, he has presented and edited the TV news program NETVon Globo Pernambuco.
+Since 2006, he has presented and edited the TV news program NETV on Globo Pernambuco.
 He became known nationally on August 31, 2019, when he co-presented with Cristina Ranzolin, from RBS TV (an affiliate of Rede Globo in Rio Grande do Sul), the first edition of the 50th anniversary of Jornal Nacional.
 On December 29, 2019, he became the occasional presenter of Fantástico, and in January 2020, he eventually became the presenter of Jornal Nacional.
-On September 22, 2020, he leaves the presentation of NE1 after 14 years and starts presenting NE2 in place of Meyre Lanunce.
+On September 22, 2020, he leaves the presentation of NE1 after 14 years and starts presenting NE2 in place of Meiry Lanunce.